Robust Principal Component Analysis: A Median of Means Approach: Theoretical Properties

+Suppose $V$ is a closed subspace of $\Hilbert$, then ${\bPi}_{V}$ denotes the (unique) orthogonal projector onto $V$. $V^\perp$ represents the orthogonal complement of $V$.

+We aim to find the ``best" subspace of dimension $d$ in this Hilbert space that minimizes the reconstruction error.
+Hence we consider the following objective, similar to equation \ref{e2}

-To explore the theoretical properties of MoMPCA, we assume that the dataset can be split into two categories: the set of inliers ($\I$) and the set of outliers ($\cO$), i.e. $[N]=\I \cup \cO$.
-We will assume that
+We assume that the dataset can be split into two categories: the set of inliers ($\I$) and the set of outliers ($\cO$), i.e., $[N]=\I \cup \cO$.
+We will assume the following in the data generation process.